kutaslab/kutaslab.github.io/README.md

 ## Step 1: Prepare your project

-Make sure that you know the steps needed to successfully run Sphinx on a fresh copy of your code.
+Make sure you know the steps to successfully run Sphinx on a fresh copy of your code, you will need them in [part 3](#step-3-create-travisyml-in-your-repo) of this tutorial.

 For Python projects, this includes:

 1. **Installing the dependencies.** To pull out the docstrings in your code, Sphinx imports the submodules of your project.
 Unless all dependencies are